jakewvincent/mkdnflow.nvim/README.md

 ### ❗ Caveats/warnings

-* The plugin won't start *automatically* if the first-opened file is not one of the default or named extensions (see [Configuration](#%EF%B8%8F-configuration)), but you can manually start the plugin with the defined command `:MkdnFlow`.
+* The plugin won't start *automatically* if the first-opened file is not one of the default or named extensions (see [Configuration](#%EF%B8%8F-configuration)), but you can manually start the plugin with the defined command `:Mkdnflow`.
 * On Windows, the plugin should successfully load, but the use of certain functions will result in a message in the command line: `Function unavailable for Windows`.
 The functionality currently unavailable for Windows includes:
     * Opening local files and URLs outside of Neovim
     * Following links within Neovim while `create_dirs` is enabled.
 If you are on Windows, you should set `create_dirs` to `false` and make sure that all directories you specify as part of a link already exist.